botworld-wiki/beatburger.github.io/_bots/rocketeer.md

 ## Comments

 ### Evaluation by Soft
 Rocketeer fills the niche of countering some specific bots with constant knockback CC.
 [Bigshots](/bigshot) charging gets interrupted by it, [Pupils](/pupil) ramping, those are just examples.
 He deals respectable damage too and is the only common bot that has three abilities.
 An absolute fantastic early game bot.
-Tier B.

 ### Tips